There are essentially two ways to make a business more profitable:

 Systems and Automation

-This work should be underpinned by reviewing the systems that support it, to ensure that they are well aligned and that as many steps as possible are automated.
+This work should be underpinned by reviewing the systems that support it.
+Ensuring that they are well aligned and that as many steps as possible are automated.
 This will not only ensure that the costs associated with both effort and wastage are minimised, it will also ensure that the business becomes scalable.

-Moreover it will cap the maximum sales your business can achieve, since ever increasing numbers of staff, equals ever increasing complexity in parts of the business such as HR, training, communication etc which are not directly selling your product or service.
+Moreover, it will cap the maximum sales your business can achieve.
+Since ever-increasing numbers of staff equal ever-increasing complexity in parts of the business such as HR, training and communication.
+Which are areas not directly selling your product or service.
 This means that the incremental benefit of each additional staff member is slightly lower than the one before, eventually reaching zero.

 Process redesign and automation is not easy to do but the knowledge required to begin this journey exists within every business – it just needs to be unlocked!